elvisnava/DSLab-StackOverflow/lit-review.md

 Lastly, the authors divide the data in 5 time slots and obtain the same conclusions for each, meaning that there probably were no outside influences generating this kind of bias phenomenon, but it remained stable during the lifetime of the website.

+**metric** they have a binary classification problem with labeled experts, => precission, recall, F1 etc.

 ## WWW 2012 - Finding Expert Users in Community Question Answering
 The paper focuses on using topic modeling (LDA and STM) to build user profiles and identify the best experts for answering new questions.